-- Drivers should consider the number of hours requires to complete the journey and also how many hours may have already been worked - e.g. full days teaching.
+- Drivers should consider the number of hours requires to complete the journey and also how many hours may have already been worked e.g. full days teaching.
 Driver should plan their journey to include plenty of breaks.
-Think of distance, breaking and stopping points, arrival and departure times. - The College recommends that staff members should carry out no more than two hours continuous driving after which the accumulated length of break from driving should be at least 15 minutes - During a normal working day drivers should not drive for more than six hours in total.
+Think of distance, breaking and stopping points, arrival and departure times.
+Book overnight accommodation if necessary, to ensure recommended driving hors are not exceeded. - The College recommends that staff members should carry out no more than two hours continuous driving after which the accumulated length of break from driving should be at least 15 minutes - During a normal working day drivers should not drive for more than six hours in total.
 Drivers should not be required to supervise students during their breaks, as this would not be a break for the driver.
 With each additional driving period, the break time should be extended.
 Drivers should NEVER be expected to do full day's work or be awake for full day and then drive for several hours in the evening.
 Staff should re-arrange their work schedule if this is the case.